 Preparing for the test in the last few months and giving your best while practicing will surely create anxiety a few days before your exam.
-I would recommend you stop studying 2 days before your GMAT test.
+I recommend you stop studying 2 days before your GMAT test.
 You can meditate and relax your mind.

 Getting rid of stress and managing your emotional questions will help you to score well on your GMAT.
-You need to have good control of EQ if something goes wrong during the test.
+You need good control of EQ if something goes wrong during the test.
 You must manage while you answer the next questions and try to score well.